SoftUni-Internal/interactive-content/EN/06-Forms/03-Reactive-Forms.md

 Angular gives us the possibility to **add** or **remove** validators dynamically in reactive forms based on some user action.

 - **Cross-field** validation: It is validating one form control based on the value of another.
-- We can also create custom validators with parameters:
+- We can also create custom validators with parameters

 For that, we create a **factory function**, which accepts the **parameter**.
 The **factory function** returns the **validator function**.
 - We can adjust rules at runtime.